rasterio/rasterio/docs/cli.rst

 See `click-plugins <https://github.com/click-contrib/click-plugins>`__ for more information on how to build these plugins in general.

-In order to use these plugins with rio, add the commands to the ``rasterio.rio_plugins'`` entry point in your ``setup.py`` file, as described `here <https://github.com/click-contrib/click-plugins#developing-plugins>`__
+To use these plugins with rio, add the commands to the ``rasterio.rio_plugins'`` entry point in your ``setup.py`` file, as described `here <https://github.com/click-contrib/click-plugins#developing-plugins>`__